mclemente/fvtt-module-polyglot/settings/readme.md

 If you want to add language systems for new scenario settings just use the json files here as templates.

-For every alphabet you need to specify its font and size, as in "120% Dethek".
+- For every alphabet you need to specify its font and size, as in `120% Dethek`;

-For every tongue you need to specify wich alphabet it uses.
+- For every tongue you need to specify wich alphabet it uses;
+- Use `_default` to specify the alphabet wich everything non-categorized will fall into.

 ## Adding new fonts